Mbraun5/CryptoAlgorithms/README.rst

 CryptoAlgorithms
 ==============================================

 CryptoAlgorithms is a python package that incorporates some of the most common entry-level ciphers.
+This package only works using any version of **Python 3**

 * `Github Repo <https://github.com/Mbraun5/CryptoAlgorithms>`_: The repository where the most up to date version of this code lives.